Morse theory and moduli spaces of self-avoiding polygonal linkages: Introduction

 is a Lyapunov-Reeb function on $\mathcal M^{+}(C_m,\ell)$. \end{theorem}

-The proofs of the above two results rely on a fundamental result established by Connelly, Demaine and Rote~\cite[Theorem 3]{Connelly-2003} (see also the work of Rote, Santos and Streinu~\cite[Theorem 4.3]{Rote-2003}), which states that every non-straight arm linkage and every non-convex cycle linkage admits expansive motions.
-More specifically, this property implies that strain energies have no critical points in certain subsets of moduli spaces.
+The proofs of the above two theorems rely on a fundamental result established by Connelly, Demaine and Rote~\cite{Connelly-2003} (see also the work of Rote, Santos and Streinu~\cite{Rote-2003}), which states that every non-straight arm linkage and every non-convex cycle linkage admits expansive motions.
+Specifically, this property implies that strain energies have no critical points in certain subsets of moduli spaces.

-By introducing a projection method, we shall further construct L-R functions on $\mathcal M(R_m)$ and $\mathcal M^{+}(C_m)$ (see Theorems~\ref{T-3-3} and~\ref{T-4-15}).
-Combining these with Theorem~\ref{T-1-7}, we derive the proofs of Theorems~\ref{T-1-3} and~\ref{T-1-4}.
-In fact, this framework yields more corollaries.
-Here we list two results describing foliation structures of the moduli spaces via level sets of L-R functions.
+By incorporating a projection method, we further construct L-R functions on $\mathcal M(R_m)$ and $\mathcal M^{+}(C_m)$ (see Theorems~\ref{T-3-5} and~\ref{T-4-16}).
+Combining these derivations with Theorem~\ref{T-1-7}, we then establish Theorems~\ref{T-1-3} and~\ref{T-1-4}.
+Notably, this framework yields a number of additional corollaries.
+Here we present two results which describe foliation structures of the moduli spaces via level sets of L-R functions.